Spectroscopy of TOI-1259B -- an unpolluted white dwarf companion to an inflated warm Saturn: Observations

 \section{Observations}

 The TOI-1259 system contains two stars: a 12.08 Vmag K-dwarf and a 19.23 Vmag white dwarf, separated by 13.9" (SDSS image in Fig.~\ref{fig:summary}).
 We obtained spectra with both using the Multi-Object Double Spectrographs \citep[MODS;][]{PoggeMODS} mounted on the twin 8.4m Large Binocular Telescope.
 All observations were performed in longslit mode using a 0.6{\arcsec} slit, oriented such that only one of the two stars was inside the slit for a given observation.
 MODS uses a dichroic that splits the light into separately optimized red and blue channels at $\sim5650$~{\AA}.
 For these observations we used the G400L reflection grating on the blue channel and the G670L reflection grating on the red channel.
 The MODS blue channels cover a wavelength range of $\sim3200-5650$~{\AA} with a resolution of $R\sim1850$ in the dual grating setup, while the MODS red channels cover $\sim5650-9800$~{\AA} with a resolution of $R\sim2300$.

-For the host star, two sequences of five 120-second exposures were taken using both MODS1 and MODS2, for a cumulative exposure time of 1200s on each spectrograph.
-For the considerably fainter WD, two sequences of three 1200-second exposures were obtained, for a cumulative exposure time of 7200s.
-The spectra were reduced using the \textsc{modsccdred} \citep[][]{modsCCDRed}\footnote{https://github.com/rwpogge/modsCCDRed} \textsc{python} package for basic 2d CCD reductions, and the \textsc{modsidl} pipeline \citep[][]{modsIDL}\footnote{https://github.com/rwpogge/modsIDL} to extract 1d spectra and apply wavelength and flux calibrations.
+The spectra were reduced using the \textsc{modsccdred} \citep[][]{modsCCDRed}\footnote{https://github.com/rwpogge/modsCCDRed}\textsc{python} package for basic 2d CCD reductions, and the \textsc{modsidl} pipeline\citep[][]{modsIDL}\footnote{https://github.com/rwpogge/modsIDL} to extract 1d spectra and apply wavelength and flux calibrations.
+Obserations were also taken of the exoplanet host star TOI-1259A. two sequences of five 120-second exposures.
+Ultimately, these were not used in any analysis.